AllAboutEE/Infrared-Shield-for-Arduino/README.md

 The library we developed for this shield is a fork from the [most popular IR shield library](https://github.com/shirriff/Arduino-IRremote).

 ### Installation/Setup
-[Download the library's ZIP file from this page](https://github.com/AllAboutEE/Arduino-Infrared-Shield-Library), extract the contents and put them in the Arduino "libraries" folder.
+[Download the latest release ZIP file from this page](https://github.com/AllAboutEE/Arduino-Infrared-Shield-Library/releases), extract the contents and put them in the Arduino "libraries" folder.

 ### Examples